Steve-Fenton/TypeSpec/README.md

         | 2        | 3        | 5     |
         | 8        | 3        | 11    |
         | 9        | 8        | 17    |

-## Steps

-Steps are defined with two arguments:

- - The Regular Expression that is used to match the text to a step
- - The function that will handle the step

-Note that all arguments, and *only* arguments, should be double-quoted in your specification.

-    runner.addStep(/I have entered "(\d+)" into the calculator/i, (context: any, numberToAdd: string) => {
-        var num = parseFloat(numberToAdd);
-        calculator.add(num);
-    });

-All arguments are passed to the step as strings, and should be parsed before use.

 ## TypeScript / C# Comparison